graycoreio/daffodil/libs/contact/guides/state.md

 ## Example

-The following example illustrates a complete contact form component using the facade.
+The following example illustrates a complete contact form component using the facade, including:
+- Setting up a reactive form with validation
+- Subscribing to the facade's observable streams
+- Dispatching submit and reset actions
+- Showing loading, success, and error states in the UI

 ### Component